spencertipping/caterwaul-splunge/src/splunge.md

 Transformations act on dimensions and bounding boxes.
 They can modify space in any way that preserves basic rectangular properties.
 In addition to transforming things forwards, they must also provide inverses.
 This allows externally-generated points such as mouse input to be mapped back through the transformation into logical space for event processing.

-Splunge comes with three transformations.
-One, the arctangent transform, is used to visually compress data along an axis.
-The axis that it transforms is compressed from (-∞, ∞) to (-1, 1), and monotonicity properties are preserved.
-Another is the cartesian_to_polar transform, which converts two axes into magnitude and angle and is suitable for turning bar charts into ring charts.
-The third is bounding, which linearly transforms space such that some bounding box is mapped to the unit square.
-The typical nesting is x_arctangent(cartesian_to_polar(zoom(data))), where the zoom step changes with user input (see
-"viewports").

-Transformations provide two methods, transform(v) and inverse(). t.inverse().inverse().transform(v) should be equivalent to t.transform(v), though t.inverse().transform(t.transform(v)) might not be equivalent to v in some cases.
+Transformations provide two methods, transform(v) and inverse(). t.inverse().inverse().transform(v) should be equivalent to t.transform(v), though t.inverse().transform(t.transform(v)) might not be equivalent to v in some cases since transformations are not required to be bijective.

-Incidentally, the arctangent/tangent transforms normalize to (-1, 1) while the cartesian_to_polar coordinate transforms have Y components that vary from 0 to τ.
+Incidentally, the arctangent/tangent transforms normalize to (-1, 1) while the cartesian_to_polar coordinate transforms produce Y (which represents θ) components that vary from 0 to τ.
 This is deliberate.
 It's written this way so that you can use the cartesian_to_polar coordinate output directly with the canvas context's arc() method, and so that if you're compressing space with the arctangent transform you can then do a scale(x, x) transformation to make it fit inside a 2x by 2x box centered at the origin.

 Infinity isn't really infinity.
 Instead, it's a number that corresponds to the reciprocal of the machine epsilon (FP rounding error).
 This means that "infinite" values can be worked with normally.
 See http://en.wikipedia.org/wiki/Machine_epsilon for ways to compute it.